djb1988/Black-Litterman-Project/README.md

-Constructing a profitable ESG consistent portfolio using Black-Litterman framework and quadratic programming.
+Constructing a profitable ESG consistent portfolio using Black-Litterman framework and quadratic programming.Ignore first file and the files that contain snippets of code from work that may or may not have been incorporated into final project.
+Final commit is screenshot of final code output.